dyorgio/run-as-root/README.md

 A java library to run pieces of code as root using native root password input dialog.

-A new JVM is created in every execution and destroyed after completetion.
+A new JVM is created in every execution and destroyed after completion.

 This library uses [Out Process](https://github.com/dyorgio/out-process) to create new JVMs.